saraCharlese/saraCharlese/README.md

 - ⚡ Fun fact: ...
 -->

-I am a IT Support Technician excited about learning new things!
+I am an IT Support Technician excited about learning new things!

 ## Fun Facts 🥳
   - In my free time I enjoy playing video games, and watching movies.